 After challenging 2.4 miles of an uphill, especially the last 0.25 mile or so, we reached Cucamonga Peak.
 The view was incredible.
 It was totally worth the effort.

 We took a lunch break and enjoyed the views from the top.
 For the 2nd half of the hike, Xena got her boots on.
 She is more confident with her steps when she has booties on.
 She becomes more playful too.
 Hmm… I foresee a future post.

 When we got back down to Icehouse Canyon, we walked down to the creek and wandered a bit.
 Although the 12th mile seemed never-ending and our legs felt a bit wobbly after the big climb, the leaves began to change and it was just too beautiful to pass.

 When we got to the car, Xena plopped herself down next to the car.
 “Good job, Z!
 I am proud of you!”, I told her.
 I can tell she was exhausted because her body gently trembled.
-I gave her coconut water mixture for potassium and electrolytes then gave her dinner.
+I gave her a coconut water mixture for potassium and electrolytes then gave her dinner.
 She finished it practically in one breath, which isn’t anything new, and looked satisfied.
-I helped her in to the car and noticed her body already stop shaking.
+I helped her into the car and noticed her body already stop shaking.
 Her eyes fought to stay up from the back seat but I knew that was a lost battle.
-She drifted off to a sweet dream land soon after I pulled out of the parking lot.
+She drifted off to a sweet dreamland soon after I pulled out of the parking lot.